A local alcohol policy is a set of decisions made by a council in consultation with its community about the sale and supply of alcohol in its area.

 Some councils seek the views of their residents before they develop their draft policies.
 They may undertake surveys, hold public meetings and host discussions using Internet forums.
 Once a council has developed a draft policy they must invite public submissions on it.
 It is important to make a written submission if you want your voice to be heard.
 Backing that up with an oral submission is even better.

-Or visit your local council’s website.
+You can also visit your local council’s website.
 Find your local council